Lawndale

 Henry Franklin Schenck was the grandson of Michael Schenck who built the first cotton mill in the state of North Carolina.
 Henry served in the Confederate Army attaining the rank of Major.
 He and his family were major contributors to the development and growth of Lawndale.

-Quincy Hague Metcalfe supervised the building of the railroad and was its road foreman for its entire existence.
+Quincy Hague Metcalfe supervised the building of the railroad and served as its road foreman for its entire existence.
 Mr. Metcalfe also had a service station that became Metcalfe Station and is now a museum dedicated to the history of the Lawndale “Dummy.”
+Read more…

 In 1897, Major Schenck, his daughter Minnie Schenck Ramsaur and son-in-law Thomas J. Ramsaur were also instrumental in the building of the first Piedmont High School in the Cleveland Mills community north of Lawndale.
 As it was a boarding school, students from many parts of the state chose Piedmont for their preparatory school.